GL-Li/vimwiki/git.md

     ```
 ## QA =========================================================================

+## QA: how to push, delete, and modify a tag in remote?

+- `$ git tag v0.1.23` to add a tag to current commit
+- `$ git push origin v0.1.23` to push a tag to origin
+- `$ git push --delete origin v0.1.23` to delete tag from origin
+- `$ git tag -d v0.1.23` to delete a local tag

 ### QA: how to check edit history of a file?

 - `$ git log -p path/to/file`